okteto-community/aspnetcore-visualstudio-starter/README.md

-# ASP.NET Core Sample App for Visual Studio
+# ASP.NET Core Sample App for Visual Studio 2022

-This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop and attach a debugger to a ASP.NET Core Sample App when using [Visual Studio](https://visualstudio.microsoft.com/).
+This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop and attach a debugger to a ASP.NET Core Sample App when using [Visual Studio 2022](https://visualstudio.microsoft.com/).

-This guide is similar to the [Getting Started on Okteto with ASP.NET Applications in Kubernetes](https://www.okteto.com/docs/samples/aspnetcore/) tutorial but has been tailored to work with Visual Studio instead of Visual Studio Code as in the original guide.
+This guide is similar to the [Getting Started on Okteto with ASP.NET Applications in Kubernetes](https://www.okteto.com/docs/samples/aspnetcore/) tutorial but has been tailored to work with Visual Studio 2022 instead of Visual Studio Code as in the original guide.

 ## Prerequisites